sfkulyk/jks-manager/readme.txt

 Certificate console panel manager for Linux shell

+Video demo is better that just reading the text, so kindly check demo: https://asciinema.org/a/SORBcJ1hndJ9QluGa5FVnoPHl

 Requirements:
 	sed, grep and keytool from jdk should be available in PATH It should work fine under bash, ksh, zsh and possibly all posix modern shells